 DDRC provides training courses not only for doctors and other healthcare professionals, but also for commercial divers, hyperbaric technicians, offshore medics and more.
 You can gain a real insight into the world of commercial diving and offshore work, and many of the participants have very interesting stories to tell!
 The doctors at DDRC work alongside the training team to teach various aspects of the courses ranging from diving physiology and decompression illness, first aid and life support, to complex care of patients in remote environments including practical skills such as catheterisation and chest drains.
 This is a great opportunity to get plenty of teaching experience which will always be helpful for doctors, especially when you’re looking at future job applications!

 At DDRC you are encouraged and given the time and opportunities to pursue individual projects, including research, audit, developing teaching programmes, or writing for different publications.
 DDRC doctors have presented work on diving and hyperbaric medicine at national conferences, and one of the current SHOs is working on an exciting study related to diver’s lung function following Covid-19 infection.
 The role is flexible and definitely suited to applicants with some initiative – you really do get out what you put in.

 I would absolutely recommend working at DDRC, it’s a great opportunity to pursue your interests, build your portfolio, and explore a really interesting aspect of medicine!

-DDRC employs three junior doctors, and is currently advertising for one role to commence February 2021, and two roles to commence August 2021.
+DDRC employs three junior doctors.
 If this role interests you, please visit www.ddrc.org/jobs/ for more information and application details.
-The deadline for applications is 23rd November 2020.